RobHolme/vscode-hl7tools/README.md

 ### 1.4.0
 * Added 'Send Message' command to send the current HL7 message to a remote host.
+* Added user preferences for 'Send Message' function
+    `// The TCP connection timeout (in seconds) when sending a HL7 message.`
+    `"hl7tools.ConnectionTimeout": 10`

+    `// The default remote host and IP address to send HL7 messages to.`
+    `"hl7tools.DefaultRemoteHost": "127.0.0.1:5000"`

 ## Credits
 * The HL7 syntax highlighting was sourced from https://github.com/craighurley/sublime-hl7-syntax